Ajitabh-Kalia/Ethereum-Wallet/README.txt

-REMIX DEFAULT WORKSPACE

-Remix default workspace is present when:
-i.
-Remix loads for the very first time ii.
-A new workspace is created with 'Default' template iii.
-There are no files existing in the File Explorer
+>>This is a simple implementation of what I have learned in the last couple of weeks.

-This workspace contains 3 directories:
+This workspace contains 2 directories:

 1. 'contracts': This contains the smart contracts.
 2. 'scripts': Contains four typescript files to deploy a contract.
 It is explained below.